Everything we know about the upcoming Nothing Phone (2)

 View this post on Instagram

 The Nothing Phone (1) is known to be a budget-friendly phone.
-Starting from HKD 702 for the 8GB RAM + 256GB storage model and HKD 4,754 for the 12GB RAM + 256GB storage option.
+Starting from SGD779 for the base 8GB RAM + 128GB storage model to the SGD959 for the most premium 12GB RAM + 256GB storage option.

 However, we do not expect Nothing to suddenly jump up to the premium tier for Phone (2).
 But with a Snapdragon 8 series chip, it will most likely increase in price to some extent.